 What type of wine will I be drinking – and which grapes will I find?

 Stylistically, Brazilian wines sit between the Old World and the New World, due in no small part to the enduring influence of European immigrants (especially Italians).
 The wines are generally very well made, clean, with pure fruit and at times can be highly aromatic.
 They tend to contain less alcohol than equivalent wines originating from similar latitudes in Chile or Argentina, for example.
-Barrels ageing is used but mainly only for reds and often only for short periods (4-6 months), in either new or used oak.
+Barrel ageing is used but mainly only for reds and often only for short periods of around 4-6 months, in either new or used oak.
 While not overly tannic, many of the reds seem to find the ideal balance between fruit, acidity and tannins after several years, while the best examples are capable of great maturity.
 The whites are at their most expressive when planted at altitude, where they show delicate tropical and floral aromas, and are best drunk young.

 Perhaps the key difference between Brazilian and other south American wines is their naturally fresh acidity, belying the myth that it is too hot and humid in Brazil to produce high quality grapes (it isn’t!).
-Indeed, in the south of Brazil, where around 90% of fine wines originate, the altitude (varying between 150-1,400m) plays a key role, with temperatures routinely dropping to between 0-10C° in winter.
+Indeed, in the south, where around 90% of fine wines originate, the altitude, varying between 150-1,400m, plays a key role, with temperatures routinely dropping to between 0-10C° in winter.
 Fog, frost, rain and occasionally snow are all to be found in this ‘tropical’ country!

 Brazil does not have any indigenous grape varieties, so plantings are dominated by the so-called ‘international’ varieties such as Chardonnay and Merlot, although these are frequently blended or made into sparkling wines.
 The volume of reds harvested outweighs whites by about 3:1.
 Reflecting the industry’s Italian heritage, there are small plantings of Nebbiolo, Teroldego and Ancellota, for example, while other European varieties such as Tempranillo (Spain), Touriga Nacional (Portugal), and Cabernet Franc, Tannat, Malbec, Marselan, Petit Verdot and Alicante Bouschet (France) can also be found.